Concord New Energy

+Concord New Energy Group Limited is a Singapore-headquartered renewable energy company listed on the Hong Kong Stock Exchange (0182.HK) and the Singapore Exchange (SEG.SG).
+The company is primarily engaged in the development, ownership, and operation of wind power, solar energy, and energy storage projects across the Asia-Pacific and North American regions.

 History

-The company was known as Hong Kong Pharmaceutical Holdings Limited (or just Hong Kong Pharmaceutical; 香港葯業 or 香港藥業 or just 港葯/港藥) from 2000 to 2007.
-It was previously known as "N P H International Holdings Limited" from 1997 to 2000, as well as Nam Pei Hong International Holdings Limited in 1997.
-From 2007 to 2015, the listed company was known as China WindPower Group Limited.

-Nam Pei Hong International
+Trade business

+The company was named Nan Pei Hong International Holdings Limited in 1997, and was renamed NPH International Holdings Limited between 1997 and 2000.
+From 2000 to 2007, it was known as Hong Kong Pharmaceutical Industry Limited (also referred to as Hong Kong Pharmaceuticals or Hong Kong Medicine Industry).

 Nam Pei Hong International Holdings was a Bermuda-incorporated offshore company.
 Nam Pak Hong (南北行) was a kind of trading company that import and export goods from China.
 Bonham Strand was also nicknamed "Nam Pak Hong street" in Chinese language.
 However, the listed company did not headquartered in Bonham Strand, also did not own any properties on that street.
 However, the listed company was the parent company of Nam Pei Hong Sum Yung Drugs Company Limited (南北行參茸葯材有限公司), a trading company in Chinese medicine such as dried abalone, birds' nests, dried scallops, ginseng, etc.

 Before 1997, the business was incorporated and listed in Hong Kong as Nam Pei Hong (Holding) Limited (南北行（集團）有限公司).
 It was incorporated in 1984 and listed on 27 November 1991.
 Soon after the Hong Kong incorporated holding company, Nam Pei Hong (Holding), became a subsidiary of the Bermuda-incorporated new holding company in 1997, it was renamed to Foster (Group) Limited from 1998 to 2000.
 As of 31 March 2006, it was still a wholly owned subsidiary of the group.
 However, after the listed company became an investment vehicle for a backdoor listing, the Nam Pei Hong division was sold to Johnson Ko, one of the shareholder of the listed company in 2009, for HK$34 million.
 Nam Pei Hong (Holding) was dissolved by striking-off in 2010.
 However, as of 2019, the former subsidiaries, Nam Pei Hong Sum Yung Drugs and N P H Sino-Meditech Limited, were live companies.